rexlManu/la-dpsmeter/README.md

 docker run -d --name la-dpsmeter --restart unless-stopped -v ${pwd}/config.yml:/app/config.yml -v ${pwd}/logs:/mnt/raid1/apps/'Lost Ark Logs' -p 1338:1338 la-dpsmeter
 ```

-Note that ${pwd}/config.yml assumes you're running the command while in the la-dpsmeter directory, with the updated config.yml file.
+NOTE1: You need to run the commands from the la-dpsmeter directory for it to find the Dockerfile and config.yml file.
-Also note that the logs are being directed to the la-dpsmeter/logs directory here, but can be pointed to the loa-details directory if using loa-details.
+NOTE2: logs are sent to the la-dpsmeter/logs directory; you can point to the loa-details directory if using loa-details.

 ### Fourth step: Access the overlay